alexandrebarachant/decoding-brain-challenge-2016/README.md

 - **Subject specific training**.
 Due to the difference in electrode implantation as well as the subject specificities of the brain patterns, the best solution was to train models independently on each subjects.
 While it was possible to fine-tune each model for each subjects, i choose not to do it, for the sake of scalability.
 The models and their hyper-parameters are common for each patient, but they are trained independently.

 - **No Preprocessing**.
 Biosignal analysis is generally heavy in preprocessing.
 Common Average Reference (CAR), notch filters and Baseline correction are one of these common steps that are blindly applied in the majority of the literature.
-Due to the trials of test data being shuffled, i was reluctant to use continuous filtering, and filtering epoched data is generally sub-optimal (Even more in this case were the end of the epoch was still containing useful information).
+Due to the trials of test data being shuffled, i was reluctant to use continuous filtering, and filtering epoched data is generally sub-optimal (Even more in this case where the end of the epoch was still containing useful information).
 As a consequence, I benchmarked the use of different preprocessing methods with my pipeline and found that none of them where improving my local validation.
 Therefore, I chose not to apply any preprocessing of the data and directly feed the raw signal to my models.

 - **Local Training and Validation**.
 The Azure ML studio is not very adapted for exploratory data analysis and validation of the models.
 Mastering the cross-validation parameters, training subject specific model and ensembling them was a difficult task to setup.
 I decided to work locally with python, train my model, save them on disk and upload them on the plateform to be used in the webservice.
 I gained in flexibility but was also limited when it comes to use advanced toolboxes and methods.
 The scikit-learn distibution available on Azure ML was seriously outdated, and i could not install my own packages.
 As a result, I did not used any fancy classifier (100% logistic-regression), because it was one of the few model that was compatible both on my machine and the Azure plateform (I could have installed a virtual-env and downgraded my scikit-learn version + heavily modified my own toolbox pyRiemann, but i was lazy).